 Many competent IT departments lack the expertise, hardware, software, or personnel to preserve evidence in a forensically sound manner or to thoroughly investigate a security incident.
-In such a situation, in-house counsel needs to be able to recognize the deficiency quickly-and before any evidence is lost or inadvertently destroyed-and recommend that the organization utilize external resources to help collect and preserve electronic evidence and investigate the incident.
+In such a situation, in-house counsel needs to be able to recognize the deficiency quickly and recommend that the organization utilize external resources to help collect and preserve electronic evidence and investigate the incident.

-When retaining a forensic investigator, in-house counsel should consider whether the investigator should be retained through in-house counsel or outside counsel to preserve the right to claim that the investigation and all notes related to it are protected by attorney/client privilege and the work product doctrine.
-Among other things, the investigator should be able to investigate the attack vector, decipher the scope of the breach-including what records were viewed or acquired and how many times the third party gained access to the system-and identify whether, and how, data left the organization's information technology environment.
+As discussed above, in-house counsel should consider whether the investigator should be retained through in-house counsel or outside counsel to preserve the right to claim that the investigation and all notes related to it are protected by attorneyclient privilege and the work product doctrine.
+The investigator should be able to investigate the attack vector, decipher the scope of the breach-including what records were viewed or acquired and how many times the third party gained access to the system-and identify whether, and how, data left the organization's information technology environment.
 These functions are sometimes referred to within the data security community as identifying "infiltration," "aggregation," and "exfiltration."
-The investigator may also be able to help in-house counsel coordinate with law enforcement efforts to catch a perpetrator.
+The investigator also may be able to help in-house counsel coordinate with law enforcement efforts to catch a perpetrator, although unfortunately in most instances the perpetrator will remain unidentified or be located outside of the jurisdiction of most U.S. law enforcement agencies.

-When retaining a forensic investigator, it is important to remember that they will be given access to your organization's networks and that there is a high likelihood that, if a breach occurred, they may gain access to sensitive personal information as part of their investigation.

-As a result, you should review the agreement between the investigator and your organization carefully to make sure that the investigator agrees to apply the security warranted for the type of information to which they may gain access, and provides appropriate indemnification for any data security lapses of its own.
+When retaining a forensic investigator, it is important to remember they will be given access to your organization's networks and there is a high likelihood that, if a breach occurred, they may gain access to sensitive personal information as part of their investigation.
+As a result, you should review the agreement between the investigator and your organization carefully to make sure the investigator agrees to apply the security warranted for the type of information to which they may gain access, and provides appropriate indemnification for any data security lapses of its own.
 A best practice used by proactive organizations is to identify and retain a forensic investigator before a breach occurs.
-Doing so will ensure that the organization will be able to negotiate favorable terms and conditions in the retainer agreement before a crisis situation destroys much of the organization's bargaining power.
+Doing so will ensure that the organization will be able to negotiate favorable terms and conditions in the retainer agreement before a crisis situation eliminates much of the organization's bargaining power.
+Tip: If you are subject to the GDPR, you should consider having an investigator sign a data protection addendum governing the access to and use of personal data.

-5. Assign a Crisis Manager.
+5. Assign a crisis manager